 A crucial factor in the context of the current Syrian revolt is an arms deal made between Russia and Syria in May of 2010.
 Russia signed agreements confirming its supply of MiG-29 (Fulcrum) fighters and truck-mounted Pantsir (SA-22) surface-to-air missiles as well as anti-aircraft artillery systems to Syria.
 The amounts of capital involved in this deal were not elaborated upon, however, Russian President Dmitry Medvedev’s visit to Damascus was the first of its kind by a Russian national leader.

-Naturally, this arms deal forms a commitment between Medvedev and Assad, hence Russia sees the latter’s fall as commensurate with the loss of this income source.
+Naturally, this arms deal forms a commitment between Medvedev and Assad.
+Hence Russia sees the latter’s fall as commensurate with the loss of this income source.
 This is particularly credible as any successive government in Syria would likely be mindful of Russia’s benign behaviour towards its predecessor.

-In August this year, as testimony to the aforementioned deal, Russia’s top arms exporter, Rosoboronexport, confirmed that it would continue its sale of weapons to Syria.
-This development came despite pleas from Israel to reconsider its ongoing arms trade with Syria, fearing that such weapons could fall into the hands of Hezbollah.
+In August of 2011, as testimony to the aforementioned deal, Russia’s top arms exporter, Rosoboronexport, confirmed that it would continue its sale of weapons to Syria.
+This development came despite pleas from nearby Israel to reconsider its ongoing arms trade with Syria, fearing that such weapons could fall into the hands of Hezbollah.
 Russia, it seems, wishes to play both sides of the field, rhetorically supporting Israel while arming one of its most fervent critics.
 More recent agreements have in fact reinforced previous trading.
 Russia will soon be selling its Yak-130 light attack fighter planes to Assad’s army.

-Accordingly, trade in arms between Russia and Syria linked to this deal and beyond have in actuality soared to new heights in 2011.
-Anatoly Isaykin, general director of Rosoboronexport, states he expects to make deliveries on at least $9 billion worth of arms globally, an increase on last year’s sales of around $8.6 billion.
+Accordingly, trade in arms between Russia and Syria linked to this deal and beyond soared to new heights in 2011.
+Anatoly Isaykin, general director of Rosoboronexport, stated that he expects to make deliveries on at least $9 billion worth of arms globally, an increase on last year’s sales of around $8.6 billion.
 Isaykin’s impetus behind bolstering weapons trade with Syria is the $4 billion of contracts lost when the United Nations instituted an arms embargo on Libya earlier this year.
 Although this figure may be an overstatement of the amount of money that could prospectively have been made from Libya through weapons trade, Isaykin was quoted as saying “Naturally we are trying to compensate for the losses we saw due to the events of North Africa”.
 It seems financial interests perpetually undermine humanitarian concerns, as affirmed by US envoy to the UN Susan Rice, who stated that Russia would “rather sell arms to the Syrian regime than stand with the Syrian people.”

 Mutual ties, however, can be traced back further than recent transactions.
-Notwithstanding contemporary arms trade and wider Russo-Syrian relations, the history between the two states over the past decades also serves to shed some light on Russia’s current demeanour towards Syria.
+Notwithstanding contemporary arms trade and wider Russo-Syrian relations, the modern history between the two states also serves to shed some light on Russia’s current attitude towards Syria.

 As the USSR, Russia played a key role in the development of Syria’s economy, building numerous industrial facilities and other infrastructural projects.
 Around a third of Syria’s electric power capacity and oil-processing facilities as well as irrigation services were assisted in their construction by Soviet cooperation with Damascus.
 The two countries have fostered economic ties and worked together towards greater economic liberalisation.
-However these projects created large sums of debt, which had a profound effect on the two’s relationship.
+However, these projects created large sums of debt, which had a profound effect on the two’s relationship.

 A loose deal was made at this time that envisioned Russia releasing pressure on Syria to repay its debts in return for becoming a long-term customer of Russian weaponry.
 However, despite this deal’s inception in 1999, it would not become a reality until the meeting of January 2005.
 It was at this meeting that it was announced that Moscow had agreed to write off 73 percent of Syria’s then $13.4 billion debt to Russia.
-In addition, naturally, Russia would be selling Damascus the Strelets air defence launcher units, developed for use with SA-18 and SA-16 missiles.
-Following this meeting, relations were bound to path-dependency with regards to arms purchases in exchange for debt lenience.
+In addition, Russia would be selling Damascus the Strelets air defence launcher units, developed for use with SA-18 and SA-16 missiles.
+Following this meeting, relations were solidified with regards to arms purchases in exchange for debt lenience.
 This arrangement is still manifesting itself to this day.
-The 2008 agreement that the base at Tartus be developed and modernized over the coming years, the arms deal of May 2010 and current transactions as well as Russia’s support for Syria more generally is a continuation of previous events over the past decades.
+The 2008 agreement that the base at Tartus be developed and modernized over the coming years, the arms deal of May 2010 and current transactions as well as Russia’s support for Syria more generally is a continuation of previous events taking place over the past decades.